echasnovski/mini.nvim/readmes/mini-tabline.md

 - Buffer names are made unique by extending paths to files or appending unique identifier to buffers without name.
 - Current buffer is displayed "optimally centered" (in center of screen while maximizing the total number of buffers shown) when there are many buffers open.
 - 'Buffer tabs' are clickable if Neovim allows it.
-- Allow showing extra information section in case of multiple Neovim tabpages.
+- Extra information section in case of multiple Neovim tabpages.
+- Truncation symbols which show if there are tabs to the left and/or right.
+Exact characters are taken from 'listchars' option (`precedes` and `extends` fields) and are shown only if 'list' option is enabled.

 ## Dependencies